I came across a very terrifying statistic the other day.

 The message identifies where you fit into your customers’ lives.
 It should include the solution it brings to the market, your product value, and why customers should choose your product.
 So by doing it right, you can guide customers’ perception of your brand.

 There are different ways you can position your SaaS product.
 Here are a few:

 - By product value and class: This one focuses on the pricing of your product and your customers’ class.
 For instance, your product could be targeting small businesses.

 - Against competition: It focuses on how your product is better than your competitors’.
 You can imply this in the marketing messages.
-For instance, you can state that you are the number one company in your market.
+For example, you can talk about how your product is easier to use, cheaper, offers more integrations, etc.

 - By user: This positioning focuses on your target user and how your product matches their interests and needs.
 For instance, your product could target customers of a specific job title or industry, like digital marketing.

 - By product use: This positioning outlines the tasks your SaaS product helps fulfill.
 For instance, it could be a social media content scheduling platform that marketers can use to make posting content easier.